 # fdisk -l /dev/sda Disk /dev/sda: 64.4 GB, 64424509440 bytes 255 heads, 63 sectors/track, 7832 cylinders Units = cylinders of 16065 * 512 = 8225280 bytes Sector size (logical/physical): 512 bytes / 512 bytes I/O size (minimum/optimal): 512 bytes / 512 bytes Disk identifier: 0x0009dda3 Device Boot Start End Blocks Id System /dev/sda1 * 1 39 307200 83 Linux Partition 1 does not end on cylinder boundary. /dev/sda2 39 7833 62606336 8e Linux LVM # fdisk -l /dev/sdb Disk /dev/sdb: 268.4 GB, 268435456000 bytes 255 heads, 63 sectors/track, 32635 cylinders Units = cylinders of 16065 * 512 = 8225280 bytes Sector size (logical/physical): 512 bytes / 512 bytes I/O size (minimum/optimal): 512 bytes / 512 bytes Disk identifier: 0x00000000

-We need to identify the volume group being used as this is what we will need to extend.
-At time of this writing Monsoon’s default group is vg0 but you can confirm by running vgdisplay like below:
+We need to identify the volume group (VG) being used as this is what we will need to extend.
+You can confirm the name of the VG using vgdisplay like below:

 We’ll use fdisk to create a new partition of type 8e (Linux LVM).
 The order of commands is below: